 The MAC masquerade feature alleviates this issue by allowing such ‘floating’ IP addresses to be associated with a virtual MAC address that also fails over between Service Engines.
 As the virtual MAC does not change during failover, there is no need for ARP entries to be updated, resulting in faster and more consistent failover.

 Note: A GARP is still transmitted to allow L2 switches to update forwarding tables for the virtual MAC as needed.

 Refer to the following table for compatibility details of this feature:

 |VMware read or write||Atleast one virtual service must be configured|

 |Linux server cloud||IP routing must be enabled|

-Mac Masquerade feature is configurable via Network Service.
+MAC Masquerade is configured via the Network Service associated with the Service Engine Group.
 Refer to Network Service configuration page for more details.